128technology/docs/docs/initialize_u-iso_adv_workflow.md

 ### USB Initialization

 When the device boots for the first time it looks for a connected USB device named **BOOTSTRAP**.

-On this device, you can provide an onboarding config, devicemap, and/or pre-post boot scriptlets in the root directory.
-These files must be called:
+1. Create a USB device named **BOOTSTRAP**.
+2. On the USB, create the following files:

-- onboarding-config.json
+	- `onboarding-config.json`
-- devicemap.json
+	- `devicemap.json`
-- pre-bootstrap
+	- `pre-bootstrap`
-- post-bootstrap
+	- `post-bootstrap`

+3. Save these files in the root directory.
+4. Insert the USB into the SSR device and power it on.
+5. The device will boot and automatically configure based on the provided files.

 Scriptlets are passed in the device identifier, which is typically the device serial number.
 The order of operations is: